-All statements in the sections on protocol have been analysed, syntax-checked and implemented in prototype form, and care was taken to not to make any assumptions where there were no "shall" statements.
+All statements in the sections on protocol have been analysed, syntax-checked and implemented in prototype form, and care was taken not to make any assumptions in the event that there were no "shall" statements. (d)

 To determine if the technical provisions are unambiguous.